 I'm sharing all the marketing apps & platforms I use each month

-Over the years I have worked with all kinds of website platforms: from the beginner-friendly Wordpress to the professional Magento and in-house eCommerce solutions created by specialized web design agencies.
-While every one of those platforms had their ups and downs, one thing always remained true: the shop owner had limited customization solutions.
+Over the years I have worked with all kinds of website platforms: from the beginner-friendly Wordpress to the hyper professional Magento and in-house eCommerce solutions created by specialized web design agencies.
+While every one of those platforms had their ups and downs, one thing always remained true: the shop owner had limited customization solutions without a programmer.

 This is by far my favorite website builder.
 Themes are easy to edit and customize, landing pages look very nice, you can create a new blog in two clicks, and integrate social platforms and a ton of new features without any hassle.

 I recommend Squarespace for content marketing, DIY blogs, brick&mortar stores, fashion designers, bands and restaurants.

 It's also a great platform for B2B, but you are going to have to put to work your web design skills to temper down the glamour of its themes.

 Bonus: awesome customer support!